royce-c/Comm-Docs/docs/task1.md

 Verify you are in the correct directory by using the command `pwd`, this will print the working directory you are in.
 Make sure this is the folder returned to the terminal is the one you want to push to Github

-Enter the command `git -v` this will return the version of git to the terminal.
+Enter the command `git --version` this will return the version of git to the terminal.
 Do this to confirm git is installed correctly.

 ## Step 3 - Initialize git

 Enter the command `git init`
-This command initializes your folder by having git track changes
+This command initializes your folder by having git track changes.

+To verify enter the command `ls -a`.
+This command lists all the files in your directory.
+If Git was initialized correctly than you should see a folder named .git in your directory.

+Warning make sure you are in the correct directory before initializing git.
+If you initialize git in the wrong directory you will have to delete the .git folder from it and switch to the correct folder to restart.

 ## Step 4 - Add files to be staged